-- (a) all loans, bills and accounts payable; - (b) all accrued or payable administrative expenses (including investment management and/or advisory fees, depository fees, and corporate agents' fees); - (c) all known liabilities, present and future, including all matured contractual obligations for payments of money or property, including the amount of any unpaid dividends declared by the Company where the Valuation Day falls on the record date for determination of the person entitled thereto or is subsequent thereto; - (d) an appropriate provision for future taxes based on capital and income to the valuation day, as determined from time to time by the Company, and other provisions, if any, authorised and approved by the board of directors of the Company covering among other liabilities liquidation expenses; and - (e) all other liabilities of the Company of whatsoever kind and nature except liabilities represented by shares in the Company.
-In determining the amount of such liabilities the Company shall take into account all relevant expenses payable by the Company comprising formation expenses, fees and expenses at the accounts, fees payable to the management company of the Target Funds for the performance of its various services and for those rendered by the Investment Managers of the Target Funds and/or investment advisers, the depositary and local paying agents and permanent representatives in places of registration, any other agent employed by the Company, fees for legal and auditing services, insurance premiums, printing, reporting and publishing expenses, including the cost of preparing and printing of the prospectuses, KIIDs (which means a key investor information document within the meaning of article 159 of the

-Luxembourg Law of 17 December 2010), explanatory memoranda or registration statements, taxes or governmental charges, all other operating expenses, including the cost of buying and selling assets, interest, bank charges and brokerage, postage, telephone and facsimile.
-The Company may calculate administrative and other expenses of a regular or recurring nature on an estimated figure for yearly or other periods in advance, and may accrue the same in equal proportions over any such period.
+- (a) all loans, bills and accounts payable; - (b) all accrued or payable administrative expenses (including fees by the management company of the Target Funds, investment management and/or advisory fees, depository fees, and corporate agents' fees); - (c) all known liabilities, present and future, including all matured contractual obligations for payments of money or property, including the amount of any unpaid dividends declared by the Company where the Valuation Day falls on the record date for determination of the person entitled thereto or is subsequent thereto; - (d) an appropriate provision for future taxes based on capital and income to the valuation day, as determined from time to time by the Company, and other provisions, if any, authorised and approved by the board of directors of the Company covering, among others, liquidation expenses; and - (e) all other liabilities of the Company of whatsoever kind and nature except liabilities represented by shares in the Company.
+In determining the amount of such liabilities the Company shall take into account all relevant expenses payable by the Company comprising formation expenses, fees and expenses at the accounts, fees payable to the management company of the Target Funds for the performance of its various services and for those rendered by the Investment Managers of the Target Funds and/or investment advisers, the depositary and local paying agents and permanent representatives in places of registration, any other agent employed by the Company, fees for legal and auditing services, insurance premiums, printing, reporting and publishing expenses, including the cost of advertising and/or preparing and printing of the prospectuses, KIIDs (which means a key investor information document within the meaning of article 159 of the Luxembourg Law of 17 December 2010), explanatory memoranda or registration statements, investment research fees, taxes or governmental or supervisory charges, all other operating expenses, including the cost of buying and selling assets, interest, bank charges and brokerage commissions, postage, telephone, telex, telefax message and facsimile (or other similar means of communication).
+The Company and/or the Administrative Agent, as appropriate, may calculate administrative and other expenses of a regular or recurring nature on an estimated figure for yearly or other periods in advance, and may accrue the same in equal proportions over any such period.